kylerbrown/mpvid/README.md

 matplotvid
 ==========

-Create a video from a series of matplotlib figures.
+Create a video from a series of matplotlib figures, using [avconv](https://libav.org/avconv.html).

-Currently supports only POSIX compliant systems (Mac, Linux).
-Windows support is planned.
+Useful for quick and dirty movies of complex plots not easily animated with `matplotlib.animation`, such as plots with error-bars, subplots etc.

 Requirements
 ==